osllmai/Indox_Documents/indoxDocs/classic/versioned_docs/version-1.0/indoxGen/HybridGAN+LLM.md

 ## API Reference

 ### `initialize_gan_synth`:

 Used to initialize and configure the GAN for generating synthetic numerical data.

 ### `initialize_llm_synth`:

 Initializes and configures the LLM for generating synthetic text data.

 ### `TextTabularSynth`:

 Combines the GAN and LLM pipelines into one hybrid pipeline for generating synthetic data with both numerical and text fields.

 ---

-## Contributing

-Contributions to the **Hybrid LLM-GAN** project are welcome.
-Follow these steps to contribute:
-1. Fork the repository.
-2. Create a new branch for your feature or bug fix.
-3. Add your changes and write tests if applicable.
-4. Submit a pull request with a clear description of your changes.

----

-## License

-**Hybrid LLM-GAN** is released under the MIT License.
-See the [LICENSE](LICENSE) file for more details.

----